PMS vs Mutual Funds (2026): The Honest Comparison for HNI Investors

 3. You seek niche thematic exposure: Such as micro-cap or special-situations investing that cannot be packaged into a highly diversified mutual fund format.

-For standard long-term wealth creators, a diversified core portfolio of low-cost Direct Index and Active Mutual Funds remains the most efficient, tax-friendly, and cost-effective engine for compound growth.
+For standard long-term wealth creation, a diversified core portfolio of low-cost Direct index and active mutual funds often remains the simpler, more tax-efficient engine for compounding.

 FAQ